komalviya/Machine-Learning/README.md

  (see "uniform accuracy.png" and "distance accuracy.png")
 2) Using 5-Fold cross-validation to plot the MSE mean and variance for different number of neighbours (see all other pics lol)

+The model performs with 98.1% accuracy which is cool.